Why Is Smoking Addictive?

 For help with smoking cessation, here are some ideas:

 - Make an appointment with your physician.
-He or she can prescribe medications that can make quitting smoking easier.
+They can prescribe medications that can make quitting smoking easier.

 - Seek a support group.